Skip to main content

 • Avoid hero sections, decorative promo callouts, and decorative gradients behind routine product UI.

-• Use route-tint atmosphere, dock depth, and high-contrast state accents to establish hierarchy without turning the UI into a promo surface.
+• Use route-tint atmosphere, transparent AppBar continuity, Controlled Chrome depth on navigation/sheets, and high-contrast state accents to establish hierarchy without turning the UI into a promo surface.

 • Use /hub as the reference implementation for canvas composition and interaction density.